 Rosacea commonly affects the central third of the face, especially the nose and cheeks.
 People suffering from rosacea experience facial flushing, blushing and sensitivity.
 These symptoms tend to have periodic ups and downs (flares and remissions).
 When rosacea first develops, it may appear, then disappear, and reappear again.
 The skin may clear for weeks, months, or years and then erupt again.
 However, the skin may fail to return to its normal colour and the enlarged blood vessels are rarely reverse itself.

 Although rosacea is a chronic (long-term) condition, it is not considered contagious or infectious.
 There is no evidence that rosacea can be spread by contact with the skin, sharing towels, or through inhalation.

 The causes and risk factors of rosacea

-The exact cause of rosacea is still unknown and remains a mystery.
-The basic process seems to involve dilation of the small blood vessels of the face.
+The exact cause of rosacea is still unknown and many who are affected by it are unaware of their condition.
+The basic process seems to involve dilation of the small blood vessels.
 Suspected causes of rosacea include but are not limited to genetic factors, genetics plus sun exposure, gastrointestinal disease, and medications that cause blood vessels to widen.
-Rosacea tends to affect the “blush” areas of the face and is more common in people who flush easily.

 Additionally, a variety of triggers are known to cause rosacea to flare: